 - Got iodine?
 Maybe you need more, possibly to treat a thyroid condition that mainstream medicine isn’t very good at picking up.
 Or maybe you have skin problems, ovarian issues, fibrocystic breast disease, prostate problems, or problems in just about any other gland in your body.
 Here are three perspectives:

 - Dr. Brownstein is an interesting character.
 He’s a bit less rigorous than I prefer, and it’s somewhat difficult for me to decide just exactly where he is on the visionary vs. quack scale.
-Still, he has a lot of interesting things to say; if even half of them are true, then supplementing with iodine is probably a pretty good idea.
+Still, he has a lot of interesting things to say; if even a quarter of them are true, then supplementing with iodine is probably a pretty good idea.